R. Barry Glenn

 Barry Glenn has been President and Chief Executive Officer of Jobs for Virginia Graduates (JVG) since 1996.
 A public-private partnership, JVG works with disadvantaged students who are most at risk in Virginia high schools, supporting them through graduation to their transition into the work world and higher education.
 JVG is an affiliate of the national non-profit public service corporation known as Jobs for America’s Graduates (JAG).

-During his tenure as CEO, JVG has served over 10,000 young people in 26 school systems across Virginia, winning JAG’s highest national award for 11 consecutive years and receiving the most honors of the 32 states in the JAG network.
-Since 1996, JVG has averaged a 94% graduation rate with an 86% job placement rate, and has continued to expand and improve the program, including competencies like career development, job attainment, leadership, and personal development skills.
-In 2009, JVG achieved a record graduation rate of 98.3% with a 94% full-time placement rate.
+During his tenure as CEO, JVG has served tens of thousands of young people in school systems across Virginia, winning JAG’s highest national award for 21 consecutive years and receiving the most honors of the 35 states in the JAG network.
+Since 1996, JVG has averaged a 94% graduation rate with an 86% job placement rate and has continued to expand and improve the program, including competencies like career development, job attainment, leadership, and personal development skills.
+In 2019, JVG achieved a record graduation rate of 94%.

 In 2007, Mr. Glenn was recognized by JAG for his years of service and his relentless work with both the members of the General Assembly and the education establishment to fund and expand JVG, as well as his efforts to spearhead private fundraising for the program.
 When asked about the JVG program Mr. Glenn stated, “In my 41 years in education as teacher, coach, and administrator I have been challenged and rewarded many times over.
 My last 18 years with JVG has been the most rewarding and challenging of my career.
 Not only are we making sure our students have the tools to be successful in the world of work – we are changing lives.
-JVG has been the best job and most important mission of my professional life.
+JVG has been the best job and the most important mission of my professional life.
 It has become a calling, not simply a job.”
+Mr. Glenn was honored again in the winter of 2019 with a national award from JAG for his continued years of service to students in Virginia.

 In 1982, at the age of 31, Mr. Glenn became the Headmaster of Cambridge Academy in Greenwood, South Carolina.
 During his tenure, he increased enrollment and led major initiatives, including creating a gifted program, instituting a self-study program that led to accreditation, and established a new middle school.
 He made Cambridge more competitive by expanding the curriculum and increasing graduation requirements.
 In Development, he initiated an informational periodical on the academy, started an Alumni Association, and held auctions for fundraising purposes, increasing the Annual Fund and Capital Gifts by 601%.